 Results

 We begin by describing our cortical column model, sketched in Fig. 1A.
 We consider a network of 5,000 spiking neurons which are distributed across five laminar modules, four of which (layers 2/3, 4, 5 and 6) contain pyramidal neurons as well as PV, SST and VIP cells, and one of which (layer 1) contains only VIP cells.
-For laminar modules with multiple cell types, about 85% of the cells are pyramidal neurons and the remaining 15% are inhibitory interneurons –with the precise proportion of each inhibitory cell type in each layer given by anatomical data23 and depicted in Fig. 1A as the relative size of the respective inhibitory population (see Moreni et al.9).
+For laminar modules with multiple cell types, about 85% of the cells are pyramidal neurons and the remaining 15% are inhibitory interneurons –with the precise proportion of each inhibitory cell type in each layer given by anatomical data23 and depicted in Fig. 1A as the relative size of the respective inhibitory population.